Lakelands (02) 4953 7111 Book Now

 RACHEL ARMSTRONG

+Rachel is a warm and engaging registered psychologist.
+Rachel completed her Psychology Honours program through Charles Sturt University in 2015.
 Rachel worked previously as a Child & Family Practitioner, and Therapeutic Specialist working with children, young persons and their families impacted by trauma, and presenting with emotional and behavioural problems.

 Rachel is enthusiastic about supporting children and young people with emotional and behavioural problems, anxiety disorders, depression, sexualised behaviours, ADHD, intrusive thoughts & low self-esteem using evidenced based interventions.
 Rachel enjoys working with young people feeling overwhelmed as they transition to high school, and changes in their family and to manage tricky friendships.